-Jurisdiction and Ownership: IFNF projects must contribute to the resilience of the National Forest System.
-Projects may be applicable to: National Forest System Lands; adjacent state, private, and tribal lands; or cross-boundary landscapes that include both National Forests and adjacent lands.
+Jurisdiction and Ownership: IFNF projects must contribute to the resilience of the National Forest System but may occur on: National Forest System Lands; adjacent state, private, and tribal lands; or cross-boundary landscapes that include both National Forests and adjacent lands.
 Projects that take place exclusively on adjacent lands must demonstrate a benefit to the National Forest System and show local USFS unit or Regional Office support.